margo/specification/system-design/specification/specification-version-management.md

 | Reference implementation | `1.1.0` |
 | Conformance test and toolkit | `1.1.0` |

-### After release — software patch versions may diverge
+### After release — patch versions may diverge

-The major and minor versions must remain in sync with the specification.
-Only the patch number may differ, and only for software-only fixes (bugs, security issues, tooling).
+The major and minor versions must stay in sync with the specification.
+Only the patch number may differ, and only for small fixes that don't change requirements, such as software bug fixes or documentation edits (typos, clarifications, examples).
+These do not force a coordinated release.

 | Deliverable | Version after independent patches |
 | --- | --- |